StanGraeber/Funding/README.md

 # Funding
-Dash app for data analysis of funding data in physics
+Minimal Dash app for analysis of funding data in different physics subfields